 - Fascioliasis is one of the most economically important parasitic diseases of livestock, causing disease in sheep and other domestic animals in Latin America, Africa, Europe, and China.

 - Of the 750 million people who live in endemic areas, over 40 million are thought to be infected in total by food-borne trematodes.

 - Specific figures for F. hepatica are estimated at 2.4 million in 61 countries and the number at risk is more than 180 million throughout the world.
 It is most common in Bolivia, Ecuador, Egypt and Peru, but is also found in European countries, including France, the UK, Spain and Portugal.
-The incidence has apparently increased over the last 20 years.
+The incidence has apparently increased over the a period of 20 years.

 - Immature eggs are discharged in the biliary ducts and in the stool.
 The eggs release miracidia, which invade a suitable snail intermediate host.

 - In the snail the parasites develop into cercariae, which are released from the snail and encyst as metacercariae on aquatic vegetation or other surfaces.